 President and Chief Executive Officer, CBS Corporation

-Leslie Moonves is president and chief executive officer of CBS Corporation, one of the world's largest media enterprises.
-In this role, he oversees all operations of the company, including the CBS Television Network, The CW (a joint venture between CBS Corporation and Warner Bros.
-Entertainment), CBS Television Stations, CBS Television Studios, CBS Global Distribution, Showtime Networks, CBS Sports Network, CBS Radio, CBS Outdoor, Simon & Schuster, CBS Interactive, CBS Consumer Products, CBS Home Entertainment, CBS Films and EcoMedia.
+Leslie Moonves is President and Chief Executive Officer of CBS Corporation, one of the world's leading media enterprises.
+In this role, he oversees all operations of the Company, including the CBS Television Network, The CW (a joint venture between CBS Corporation and Warner Bros.
+Entertainment), CBS Television Studios, CBS Global Distribution Group (CBS Studios International and CBS Television Distribution), CBS Consumer Products, CBS Home Entertainment, CBS Films, CBS Interactive, Showtime Networks, CBS Sports Network, Pop (a joint venture between CBS Corporation and Lionsgate), Smithsonian Networks, Simon & Schuster, CBS Television Stations, CBS Radio and CBS EcoMedia.

 Moonves came to CBS in 1995 as President of Entertainment, after serving as president of Warner Bros.
 Television, where his team developed hit shows like “Friends” and “ER.”
 Once at CBS, Moonves and his team took the Network from last to first place in the ratings, launching hit shows like “Everybody Loves Raymond,” “Survivor,” and “CSI: Crime Scene Investigation.”
 Moonves was promoted to President and CEO of CBS Television in 1998 and became Chairman in 2003.
 He was later named Co-President and Co-Chief Operating Officer of Viacom and Chairman of CBS in 2004, overseeing domestic and international broadcast television operations as well as its radio division and outdoor advertising operations.
 In 2006, when Viacom split its businesses into two publicly traded companies, Moonves was named President and CEO of the newly formed CBS Corporation, which has since been one of the best-performing companies in media.